What is Capacity?

 Capacity is nuanced and time-specific analysis.
 While a diagnosis of dementia is certainly helpful to a lawyer’s assessment of capacity, it is by no means determinative of incapacity.
 In fact, such clients with Alzheimer’s or dementia may have capacity and a pressing need to make a will.

-If you have any questions about capacity and preparing a will or power of attorney, contact estate lawyer Sarah Macaluso at 613-563-6689.
+If you have any questions about capacity and preparing a will or power of attorney, contact the wills and estates lawyers at Merovitz Potechin LLP.